makrai/notes/manning15-last-words-comp-ling-deep-learn.md

         2015
 * compositionality in models,

-# 5. Scientific Questions That Connect Computational Linguistics and Deep
+# 5. Scientific Questions That Connect CL and Deep Learning
-* Learning

-* I would like to suggest that we might return ... to some of the interesting linguistic and cognitive issues that motivated non-categorical representations
+* we might return ... to some of the interesting linguistic and cognitive issues
-* and neural network approaches.
-One example of noncategorical phenomena in language is the POS of words in the
+  * motivated non-categorical representations and neural network approaches.
-* gerund V-ing form, distributed representations for modeling and explaining linguistic variation
+  * e.g. the POS of words in the gerund V-ing form,
-* and change
+* explaining linguistic variation and change with distributed representations
   * Sagi, Kaufmann, and Clark (2011)—actually
   * Kulkarni+ (2015)
   * Kim+ (2014)